A penny saved is a penny earned.

 It seems payment systems needs to choose between these two options:

-- Provide costumer protection but merchants might suffer from charge back fraud.
+- Provide consumer protection but merchants might suffer from charge back fraud.

 - Protect merchants from charge back fraud but don’t provide protection for customers.